alexbecker/prompt-injection/paper.typ

 == Model Hardening

 More recent approaches introduce logical separation between the trusted and untrusted inputs in the network and fine-tuning the LLM to treat them differently.
-*Structured Queries (StruQ)* adds a dedicated delimiter token that splits a query into `⟨prompt⟩` and `⟨data⟩` channels; fine‑tuning with contrastive pairs cuts manual jailbreak success on Llama-7B and Mistral-7B to $<2%$ and significantly reduces the effectiveness of several adversarial methods @Chen2025StruQ.
+*Structured Queries (StruQ)* adds a dedicated delimiter token that splits a query into `⟨prompt⟩` and `⟨data⟩` channels; fine-tuning with contrastive pairs cuts manual jailbreak success on Llama-7B and Mistral-7B to $<2%$ and significantly reduces the effectiveness of several adversarial methods @Chen2025StruQ.
-*SecAlign* builds on this work using a preference‑optimization dataset where "secure" completions obey the system prompt and "insecure" ones follow the injected instruction; RLHF on this dataset drives the success rate of six canonical attacks to $<10%$ on Llama-3-8B-Instruct without harming AlpacaEval scores @secalign2025.
+*SecAlign* builds on this work using a preference-optimization dataset where "secure" completions obey the system prompt and "insecure" ones follow the injected instruction; RLHF on this dataset drives the success rate of six canonical attacks to $<10%$ on Llama-3-8B-Instruct without harming AlpacaEval scores @secalign2025.

 Both StruQ and SecAlign focus on indirect prompt injection.
 Direct prompt injection hardening was first attempted by OpenAI, which introduced the *Instruction Hierarchy* dataset containing conflicting system, user and tool content, and fine-tuned GPT-3.5 on it to respect their precedence rules @wallace2024instructionhierarchy.
-*Instructional Segment Embedding (ISE)* introduces a four‑way segment embedding (`system`, `user`, `data`, `response`) which handles both direct and indirect prompt injection attacks.
+*Instructional Segment Embedding (ISE)* introduces a four-way segment embedding (`system`, `user`, `data`, `response`) which handles both direct and indirect prompt injection attacks.
-Fine-tuning Llama‑2‑7B with ISE improves its performance on both the Instruction Hierarchy dataset and StruQ's indirect prompt injection benchmark @ise2025, but does not achieve parity with SecAlign on indirect prompt injection.
+Fine-tuning Llama-2-7B with ISE improves its performance on both the Instruction Hierarchy dataset and StruQ's indirect prompt injection benchmark @ise2025, but does not achieve parity with SecAlign on indirect prompt injection.

 To our knowledge, the only training-free hardening method is *Attention Sharpening*, which builds on the insights of the Attention Tracker detection method by adjusting attention normalization to prevent what it calls "Attention Slipping" in the critical attention heads @hu2025attentionslipping.

-== Capability‑based Isolation
+== Capability-based Isolation

 Other work has focused on minimizing the harm a successful prompt injection can cause by requiring user approval for any dangerous action.
-The *Dual LLM* pattern proposed by Willison in 2023 pipes the output of an "untrusted" assistant model into a second, policy‑enforcing model that rewrites or refuses unsafe text @willison2023dualllm.
+The *Dual LLM* pattern proposed by Willison in 2023 pipes the output of an "untrusted" assistant model into a second, policy-enforcing model that rewrites or refuses unsafe text @willison2023dualllm.
 While effective against direct prompt injections, it remains vulnerable if the second model blindly trusts the first model’s output and so can still relay hidden adversarial payloads @camel2025 @willison2025camel.

-Google DeepMind’s *CaMeL* (Capabilities for Machine Learning) hardens this idea by isolating untrusted input inside a "Quarantined LLM" that has no tool‑calling rights, then passing only a verified, least‑privilege representation to a "Privileged LLM".
+Google DeepMind’s *CaMeL* (Capabilities for Machine Learning) hardens this idea by isolating untrusted input inside a "Quarantined LLM" that has no tool-calling rights, then passing only a verified, least-privilege representation to a "Privileged LLM".
 CaMeL solves 67% of tasks on the AgentDojo benchmark with formal security guarantees and addresses the vulnerability found in Dual LLM @camel2025.

 = Detection Approach